Oklahoma Samovar – December 5-21

 BIOS

-Alice Eve Cohen is a playwright and author, winner of the Jane Chambers Playwriting Award, National Jewish Playwriting Contest, Oprah magazine Best Books of Summer, and Elle Literary Grand Prix for Nonfiction.
-Her plays have been performed for over 200,000 people on 4 continents, at theatres including: the Kitchen Theatre, New Georges, New York Theatre Workshop, Here, Six Points Theatre, Cherry Lane Theatre, Berkshire Theatre Group, and at theatres and festivals in Scotland, Ireland, Norway, Israel, Trinidad, and Canada.
-Cohen’s critically acclaimed books are published by Penguin and Algonquin.
-She has received awards and fellowships from NYSCA, the NEA, the Orchard Project, Saltonstall Arts Foundation, and VCCA.
-Alice teaches playwriting at The New School, where she received the Distinguished Teaching Award. www.AliceEveCohen.com
+Alice Eve Cohen is a playwright and author, winner of the Jane Chambers Playwriting Award, National Jewish Playwriting Contest, Oprah magazine Best Books of Summer, Elle Literary Grand Prix for Nonfiction, 2025 NYFA Artist Fellowship, and a 2025 NYSCA Individual Artist Award.
+Her plays have been performed for over 200,000 people on 4 continents, at theatres including: the Kitchen Theatre, New Georges, New York Theatre Workshop, Here, Six Points Theatre, Cherry Lane Theatre, Berkshire Theatre Group, and at theatres in Scotland, Ireland, Norway, Israel, Trinidad, and Canada.
+Cohen’s critically acclaimed memoirs are published by Penguin and Algonquin.
+She has received fellowships and awards from NYSCA, the NEA, Yaddo, Orchard Project, Saltonstall, and VCCA.
+Alice teaches playwriting at The New School, where she received the Distinguished Teaching Award.

 Oklahoma Samovar is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.